bytecodealliance/wasmtime/cranelift/docs/langref.rst

     bits of the operand are interpreted as if the SIMD vector was loaded from memory containing the immediate.

+.. type:: intcc

+    An integer condition code.
+See the :inst:`icmp` instruction for details.

+.. type:: floatcc

+    A floating point condition code.
+See the :inst:`fcmp` instruction for details.

 The two IEEE floating point immediate types :type:`ieee32` and :type:`ieee64` are displayed as hexadecimal floating point literals in the textual IL format.
 Decimal floating point literals are not allowed because some computer systems